What are your options for studying the Health Sciences?

 You have completed Health Sciences First Year and you are wondering where to go from here?

-You can apply for admission into a Health Sciences professional programmes:
+You can apply for admission into one of the eight Health Sciences professional programmes:

-3. Do you wish to work in a health related area?
+2. Do you wish to work in a health-related area?

 Maybe you would like to study for a Bachelor of Science (BSc) with one of the following health-related majors?